Through The Fibro Fog

 • After the pumpkin has had 20 minutes, add the cauliflower florets to the tray and drizzle with olive oil.
 Roast for a further 20 minutes.

-• Fry onion and garlic in a little oil oil for a few minutes, then add the diced celery.
+• Sauté onion and garlic in a little oil in a large pot for a few minutes, then add the diced celery.
 Cook for another 2-3 minutes until the onion has softened.

-• Discard the rosemary sprig, then add the roasted pumpkin and cauliflower along with the vegetable stock.
+• Discard the rosemary sprig, then add the roasted pumpkin and cauliflower along with the vegetable stock to the pot.
 Bring to a boil then reduce the heat to a very light simmer.
 Pour in the coconut milk and stir well.
 Cook for five minutes.

 • Blend the soup with an immersion blender, adding more vegetable stock if you prefer a looser consistency.
-If required keep on the heat for a few minutes to warm through.
+If required keep the pot on the heat for a few minutes to warm through.

-• Ladle into your bowl and garnish with fresh parsley.
+• Ladle the pumpkin soup into your bowls and garnish with fresh parsley.
 Season with salt and black pepper to taste.

 Notes